Austra (band): 2011–2013: Feel It Break

-2013–present: Olympia and Future Politics
+2013–2017: Olympia and Future Politics

 Their second album Olympia was released on June 18, 2013.
 It was preceded by the lead single "Home", released on March 7, 2013.
 It was described as "a personal song cycle about loss and gender dynamics".
 Their third album Future Politics was released on January 20, 2017.
 For the record, Stelmanis spent time in Mexico where she was introduced to electro cumbia while house, dance and techno music influenced the writing for the album.
 Lyrically, Stelmanis was inspired by the book Inventing the Future: Postcapitalism and a World Without Work by Nick Srnicek and Alex Williams and The Accelerationist Manifesto.
 She indicated that the material for the record had been written before the political events in the second half of 2016.

+2018–present: Hirudin and Chin Up Buttercup

-In 2020, Austra released the album HiRUDin, which Pitchfork called 'the most dynamic of Austra's albums".
+In 2020, Austra released the album Hirudin, which Pitchfork called "the most dynamic of Austra's albums".
 It was produced by Rodaidh McDonald and features contributions from Cecile Believe and Joseph Shabason.
+Their fifth studio album, Chin Up Buttercup, is scheduled to release in November 2025.